Wright Flyer: Debate with the Smithsonian

 In 1942, the Smithsonian Institution, under a new secretary, Charles Abbot, published a list of 35 Curtiss modifications to the Aerodrome and a retraction of its long-held claims for the craft.
 Abbot went on to list four regrets including the role the Institution played in supporting unsuccessful defendants in patent litigation by the Wrights, misinformation about modifications made to the Aerodrome after Wright Flyer's first flight, and public statements attributing the "first aeroplane capable of sustained free flight with a man" to Secretary Langley.
 The entry in the 1942 Annual Report of Smithsonian Institution begins with the statement "It is everywhere acknowledged that the Wright brothers were the first to make sustained flights in a heavier-than-air machine at Kitty Hawk, North Carolina, on December 17, 1903" and closes with a promise that "Should Dr. Wright decide to deposit the plane ... it would be given the highest place of honor which it is due".

-The following year, Orville, after exchanging several letters with Abbott, agreed to return the Flyer to the United States.
+The following year, Orville, after exchanging several letters with Abbot, agreed to return the Flyer to the United States.
 The Flyer stayed at the Science Museum until a replica could be built, based on the original.
 This change of heart by the Smithsonian is also mired in controversy – the Flyer was sold to the Smithsonian under several contractual conditions, one of which reads:

 On October 18, 1948, the official handover of the Kitty Hawk was made to Livingston L. Satterthwaite, the American Civil Air Attaché at a ceremony attended by representatives of the various flying organizations in the UK and by some British aviation pioneers such as Sir Alliott Verdon-Roe.

-On November 11, 1948, the Kitty Hawk arrived in North America onboard the Mauretania with 1,111 passengers.
+On November 11, 1948, the Kitty Hawk arrived in North America on board the Mauretania with 1,111 passengers.
 When the liner docked at Halifax, Nova Scotia, Paul E. Garber of the Smithsonian's National Air Museum met the aircraft and took command of the proceedings, overseeing its transfer to the US Navy aircraft carrier, the USS Palau, which repatriated the aircraft by way of New York Harbor.
 The rest of the journey to Washington continued on flatbed truck.
 While in Halifax Garber met John A. D. McCurdy, at the time the Lieutenant Governor of Nova Scotia.
 McCurdy as a young man had been a member of Alexander Graham Bell's team Aerial Experiment Association, which included Glenn Curtiss, and later a famous pioneer pilot.
 During the stay at Halifax, Garber and McCurdy reminisced about the pioneer aviation days and the Wright Brothers.
 McCurdy also offered Garber any assistance he needed to get the Flyer home.